 In February 2012, the SAFE promulgated the Notices on Issues Concerning the Foreign Exchange Administration for Domestic Individuals Participating in Stock Incentive Plans of Overseas Publicly Listed Companies.
 Based on this regulation, PRC residents who are granted shares or share options by a company listed on an overseas stock market under its employee share option or share incentive plan are required to register with the SAFE or its local counterparts by following certain procedures.
 We and our employees who are PRC residents and individual beneficial owners who have been granted shares or share options have been subject to these rules due to our listing on the AIM market of the London Stock Exchange and the listing of our ADSs on the Nasdaq Global Select Market.
 We have registered the option schemes and the share incentive plan and will continue to assist our employees to register their share options or shares.
-However, any failure of our PRC individual beneficial owners and holders of share options or shares, limit the ability of our PRC subsidiaries to distribute dividends to us.
+However, any failure of our PRC individual beneficial owners and holders of share options or shares to comply with the SAFE registration requirements in the future may subject them to fines and legal sanctions and may, in rare instances, limit the ability of our PRC subsidiaries to distribute dividends to us.

 In addition, the SAT has issued circulars concerning employee share options or restricted shares.
 Under these circulars, employees working in the PRC who exercise share options, or whose restricted shares vest, will be subject to PRC individual income tax, or the IIT.
-The PRC subsidiaries of an overseas listed company have obligations to file documents related to employee share options or restricted shares.
-Although the PRC subsidiaries currently withhold IIT of those employees related to their share options or restricted shares.
-Although the PRC subsidiaries currently withhold IIT from the PRC employees in connection with their exercise of share options, if they fail to report and pay the tax authorities or other PRC government authorities.
+The PRC subsidiaries of an overseas listed company have obligations to file documents related to employee share options or restricted shares with relevant tax authorities and to withhold IIT of those employees related to their share options or restricted shares.
+Although the PRC subsidiaries currently withhold IIT from the PRC employees in connection with their exercise of share options, if they fail to report and pay the tax withheld according to relevant laws, rules and regulations, the PRC subsidiaries may face sanctions imposed by the tax authorities or other PRC government authorities.